wrongpoison/wrongpoison.github.io/_drafts/2017-06-3-getting-coffee.markdown

 I start by grabbing a cup.
 That's easy enough.
 Then, I must discover which container holds the coffee--improper selection leads to either bland hot water or worthless decaf.
 Once I've filled my cup, I need to navigate to the creams and sugars and stirrers.
 The colors of sweeteners are standardized, so I can be reasonably certain that I want two or three yellows.
 Milk can sometimes be trickier.
 Cream choices don't seem to be consistently offered.
 There's usually a half-and-half, and often a milk variant (skim, whole, two percent), and sometimes soy or almond.
 To make things worse, these options look almost identical.

 ### Stipulations
 Ideally, these coffee serving stations should be quickly accessible to a multitude of people, one after another, First-In-First-Out.
+Get cup, get coffee, put stuff in, go away.
+Stations need to be able to accommodate users who show up bare-handed, but also those who come with their own cups.
+Ideally, the station ought to be laid out in a way that encourages or enforces cleanliness and limits waste.

+### [x]